Integralist/integralist.co.uk/content/posts/questions-when-interviewing.md

 Otherwise, here are the list of questions/topics I like to cover...

 - **What is the company's story?**
-  - Give me an insight into the company's history/background and how we've reached this point in time.
+  - Give me an insight into the company's history/background.
 - **Presence**
-  - How many offices do you have and what are their locality?
+  - What number of offices do you have and what are their locality?
 - **Culture and Diversity**
-  - The company's "values" will help indicate what's _important_ to them.
+  - The company's "values" will highlight what's _important_ to them.
 - **Hierarchy and Organisation Structure**
-  - Are you fairly 'flat and lean' or 'tall and fragmented'?
+  - Are you 'flat and lean' or 'tall and fragmented'?
 - **Visibility & Openness**
   - How does leadership share and handle critical/internal business topics?
 - **Collaboration**
-  - Building new features across multiple cross-discipline teams (avoiding duplication)
+  - Building new features across different cross-discipline teams (avoiding duplication)
   - Distributed Timezones
 - **Community**
   - How do internal & external staff interact?